Fact checked

 3. Signed at the very end of the will - While not required, it is also good practice to initial each page.

 4. Stored as a physical copy - Only the original and physical copy of your will is valid.
-You cannot store your will online.
+You cannot store your will online unless you live in BC.

 📫 Making your will doesn’t have to be complicated.
 Get straightforward estate planning tips sent straight to your inbox.
 Sign up for our newsletter →